On The $j$-Invariants of CM-Elliptic Curves Defined Over $\mathbb{Z}_p$: Results

 and thus

 We see that $G=(H\rtimes \langle \tau \rangle)$ is a normal subgroup of $\Gal(L/\bQ)$, moreover, the field $L^G$ is an inert quadratic subextension of $N$. \end{proof}

-\begin{lemma} The maximal $2$-subextension of $N$ is the totally real subfield $M$ of $F$ the genus field of $L$. \end{lemma} \begin{proof} It suffices to show that $N$ has a real embedding since any composite of quadratic extensions is either totally complex or totally real.
+\begin{lemma} The maximal subextension of $N$ generated by quadratic extensions is the totally real subfield $M$ of $F$ the genus field of $L$. \end{lemma} \begin{proof} It suffices to show that $N$ has a real embedding since any composite of quadratic extensions is either totally complex or totally real.

 To see this we use the fact that:

 It is thus sufficient to find $\fa$ such that $\overline{\fa} = \fa$, but indeed we may simply take $\fa = \cO$. \end{proof}

 \begin{proof}[proof of Theorem \ref{thm:nolinear}] The idea of the proof is to show that $p$ is inert in a quadratic subextension of the totally real subfield $N$ of $F$ if and only if one of the conditions of the theorem holds.